peterjobes/jekyll-now/about.md

 permalink: /about/
 ---

 My name's Pete and *The Unforgiving Minute* is a space for me to write about running.
-I'm not a great runner and this site isn't here to pretend I am; it's more to talk about running from the perspective of an everyday person who struggles to fit in enough training and is never quite enough as they hope.
+I'm not a great runner and this site isn't here to pretend I am.
+I've often jotted race reports in my journal and thought it might be nice to record them online.
+It's a place to talk about running from the perspective of an everyday person who struggles to fit in enough training and is never quite as quick as they hope.

+I'm a city dweller and run a lot on roads, but I come alive the most when I escape the asphalt and head for the hills; I'm convinced fell and trail running is one of the most joyful experiences around.

 There's a line towards the end of the poem *If-* by Rudyard Kipling that says: